gocanto/laravel-elixir-extension/README.md

-## Setting up Gulp & FontAwesome
+## Elixir extension to copy bower components fonts into desired directory

-This is just an example to compile fontawesome from bower components folder.
+This is just one of millions of approach to control CSS packages fonts in our projects.
+This example uses an elixir extension to complete this duty

 ## Bower